spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-full-profile.md

   To learn how to create multiple profile versions that use the same name, check out [Version a Cluster Profile](../modify-cluster-profiles/version-cluster-profile.md).

-5. Select the infrastructure provider or managed Kubernetes for your environment and click **Next**.
+5. Select the infrastructure provider, managed Kubernetes, or custom cloud for your environment and click **Next**.

 6. Configure the infrastructure layers by selecting the registry, pack name, and pack version for each layer.
 Click **Next Layer** to configure each infrastructure layer.